Anal skin tags

-Anal skin tags may be checked by a doctor to make sure they are harmless and not a malignant or cancerous growth.
+Anal skin tags may be checked by a doctor to make sure they are harmless and not a cancerous growth.

 It is possible to remove skin tags at home by tying a piece of dental floss or fine cotton around the base of the skin tag.
 This cuts off the blood supply to the skin tag causing it to drop off.

-Anal skin tags can be removed by a GP through burning or freezing therapy.
+Anal skin tags can be removed by a doctor with burning or freezing therapy.
 Occasionally they may need to be removed using a surgical procedure using a local anaesthetic.
 Treatment may not be available on the NHS as it may be seen as a low clinical priority and more of a cosmetic procedure.